-FNG is committed to supporting our indigenous brothers and sisters, and their communities and that most certainly includes putting the environment first.
+FNG is committed to supporting our indigenous brothers and sisters, and their communities and that most certainly includes putting Mother Earth first.
 Our goal is to remain technologically advanced in the best interest of the environment for 7 Generations.
-Electrical power generation and consumption efficiencies is very important to every individual 4seasons community garden farm project.
+Electrical power generation and consumption efficiencies are significant to every individual 4seasons community garden farm project.

-When generating electricity it is immediately consumed as soon as it is produced.
-Because a generator needs to operate at variable output levels it will not always be able to run within its most efficient range.
-In remote commercial operations and living communities, where there is no access to the grid and the main source of electricity is a fuel based generator, the effects of immediate consumption are ever more prevalent.
+Generated electricity is immediately consumed as it is produced.
+Because a generator needs to operate at variable output levels, it will not always be able to run within its most efficient range.
+In remote commercial operations and living communities, where there is no access to the grid, and the primary source of electricity is a fuel-based generator, the effects of immediate consumption are ever more prevalent.

-Energy costs are directly proportional to the cost of delivering, storing, and burning fuels.
+Energy costs are directly proportional to the delivery charges, storing, and burning fuels.

 However, when critical infrastructure relies on generators, efficiency isn’t necessarily top of mind.
 Stored energy shifts the paradigm from immediate consumption to stored energy.
-By storing energy, a generator does not need to operate 24/7 at variable output levels and can instead operate for fewer hours at much higher efficiencies.
+By saving energy, a generator does not need to operate 24/7 at variable output levels and can instead run for fewer hours at much higher efficiencies.

-FNG 4seasons Community Garden Farms address the energy needs of each and every indigenous community across Canada regardless of location and or isolated remoteness.
-Our Containerized Universal Battery platform allows for the integration of energy storage into any remote grid, micro-grid, or behind the meter application, and allows for the control of multiple power flows, increasing overall efficiency and reducing community energy costs.
+FNG 4seasons Community Garden Farms address the energy needs of each indigenous community across Canada regardless of location and or isolated remoteness.
+Our Containerized Universal Battery platform allows for the integration of energy storage into any remote grid, micro-grid, or behind the meter application, and allows for the control of multiple power flows, increasing overall efficiency and reducing community energy cost.